taih304/Linux-Shell/Physical layer/Docker/README.md

 (Then the log message will print out the content of ``hello-world`` image)

-``docker run --rm``: With ``--rm`` flag, Docker also removes the anonymous volumes associated with the container when the container is removed.

 ``sudo docker pull hello-world``: Only pull ``hello-world`` and not run it after successfully pulling

 ``sudo docker images``: List all available images and their information